NekoCoaster/inf2004-embedded-systems-project/README.md

 ## Wiring diagrams

-As msot of the sensors used in this project are I2C sensors, the wiring diagrams for the sensors are very similar.
+As most of the sensors used in this project are I2C sensors, the wiring diagrams for the sensors are very similar.
 The only major difference is the pico that is in-charge of driving the 5V fan and the WS2812B LED strip.

 ## 1. 5V Fan and WS2812B Wiring